mitre/PQViz/README.md

 ## Sample data and first run testing

-By default when you reach Step 6 of the [Simple Install](#simple-install) instructions above the notebook will use sample data loaded from the `.csv` files located in the PQViz project directory `sample_data`.
+By default when you reach Step 6 of the [Installation](#installation) instructions above, the notebook will use sample data loaded from the `.csv` files located in the PQViz project directory `sample_data`.
 The sample data is the CODI-PQ output of example synthetic dataset created using [Synthea](https://synthetichealth.github.io/synthea/).
-The data is North Carolina pediatric data, and was processed with CODI-PQ for all sexes, for each sex individually, and for individual ZIP Code Tabulation Areas (ZCTAs).
+This simulated data is North Carolina pediatric data, and was processed with CODI-PQ for all sexes, for each sex individually, and for individual ZIP Code Tabulation Areas (ZCTAs).

 ### Output boxes